Q. What are the CPD requirements?

-Q. I'm migrating to New Zealand and have passed the ANZOC assessment for registration.
+Q. I'm migrating to New Zealand.
 What will my CPD requirements be?

 A. This will depend on a number of factors such as the time of year you start working here, and whether you have recently completed CPD in your country of origin.
 You should contact the Registrar for further information.
 However, the following is a guide:

 Commencing practice in New Zealand between 1 April and 30 September:

-You will be required to do the full CPD credits for that calendar year in order to qualify for an APC for the following APC year commencing 1 April.
+You will be required to do the full CPD hours for that year in order to qualify for an APC for the following APC year commencing 1 April.

 Commencing practice in New Zealand between 31 October and 31 January:

 A minimum of 12.5 CPD hours will be required for that year in order to qualify for an APC for the following APC year commencing 1 April.

 Commencing practice in New Zealand during February or March:

 You are not required to complete CPD for that year.

 Q. I have been absent from practice in New Zealand for an extended period and do not hold a current APC.
 I now wish to re-enter practice.
 What will my CPD requirements be?

 A. This will depend on a number of factors such as how long you have been out of practice, the time of year you start working here, and whether you have recently completed any CPD.
 You should contact the Registrar for further information.

 Once you re-enter practice, you will need to keep up CPD activities for the balance of the year in order to qualify for an APC for the following APC year commencing 1 April.

 If you have been absent from practice in New Zealand for three years or more, you may be required to complete the competent authority pathway.

 Q. I want to employ a practitioner from overseas.
 Will s/he have to pass an assessment?

 A. All overseas applicants (except those registered in Australian states and territories) must have their qualifications assessed by OCNZ.
 Details of the assessment can be found on this website.